JRandy77/SupervisedML/Slides/markdown/00_intro.md

 ## Your First Dataset

 Open the notebook:
 **`00_intro_and_data_exploration.ipynb`**

 You'll do:
-- `df.head()`
+- `df.head()`.
-- `df.shape`
+- `df.shape`.
-- `df.describe()`
+- `df.describe()`.
-- Plot histograms
+- Plot histograms.
-- Plot correlations
+- Plot correlations.
 - Identify potential predictors

-Nothing model-related yet — just understanding the data.
+Nothing model-related yet.
+Just understanding the data.

 ---

-## Why Exploration Matters
+## Why Explore?

 Before training any model, we will answer:

-- What variables are there?
+- What variables are there?.
 - Which features look related to the target?

 Good exploration = better modeling later.